 A hooklength (also known as a snood) is the length of line which terminates in the hook.
-Many anglers use a different type of line for the hooklength, with the most popular with UK anglers being Sunset’s Amnesia line.
-This type of line is specifically designed for hooklengths as it is memory free, meaning that it does not tangle in the way normal monofilament does, making it ideal for hooklengths.
+Anglers typically use a monofilament line which is memory free for snoods and hooklengths.
+Memory free line does not retain the curvature of the spool it was wrapped around, making it much less prone to tangling and therefore ideal for hooklengths.
 Sunset’s Amnesia line is probably the most well known and popular memory free line used by UK anglers, but others such as WSB Specimen Mono is also a good, and cheaper, line for this purpose.
-Genrally 15lb to 30lb breaking strains – click here to purchase Amnesia from Sea Angling Shop.
+Genrally 15lb to 30lb breaking strains are the most commonly used for hooklengths.
 Anglers targeting large species with sharp teeth such as conger eels and sharks may use wire line for their hooklengths as these species may be able to bite through monofilament line – read our full article on wire line by clicking here.
 Fluorocarbon is a modern type of monofilament line which is strong and abrasion resistant, as well as being practically invisible underwater.
 For these reasons it is becoming increasingly popular for hooklengths in sea fishing, although it is expensive compared to standard monofilament.
 Read the full article on snood and hooklength line by clicking here.

 Weak Link Line